 David Lischer, LCSW

 David is a licensed clinical social worker and is the Director of the Counseling Center.
 He received his graduate degree in social work from the University of Maine, Orono, and completed his internship at the Mid-Coast Hospital Psychiatric Unit.
-Continued professional development has focused on critical incident stress management and mindfulness-based approaches.
+Continued professional development has focused on mindfulness-based approaches.

 Outside of work, David enjoys spending time with family, friends, and his mischievous sprite of a dog, Elsie.